Reg Hollinshead

-Reginald Hollinshead (January 3, 1924 – May 6, 2013) was a British racehorse trainer and former National Hunt jockey.
-His career spanned more than six decades.
-During that time, he trained nearly 2,000 winners in both flat and Jump racing.
-At the time of his death, he was the United Kingdom’s oldest licensed racehorse trainer.
+Reginald Hollinshead (3 January 1924 – 6 May 2013) was a British racehorse trainer and National Hunt jockey.
+His career in horse racing spanned more than six decades, during which he trained almost 2,000 winners in both Flat racing and National Hunt racing.
+At the time of his death, he was the oldest licensed racehorse trainer in the United Kingdom.

 Early life

-Reginald Hollinshead was born in Upper Longdon, Staffordshire, on 3 January 1924.
-He took over his family’s farm at the age of 16 after the death of his father, Richard Hollinshead, in 1940.
-Although farming exempted him from military service, he joined the local Home Guard.
+Hollinshead was born in Upper Longdon, Staffordshire.
+Following the death of his father, Richard Hollinshead, in 1940, he took over the family farm at the age of 16.
+Although farming exempted him from military service, he served in the local Home Guard.

 Career

-Hollinshead's involvement in racing began as an amateur jockey and point-to-point rider.
-Hollinshead was granted a trainer's permit in 1948 and trained his first winner, Shivalee, in 1949.
+Hollinshead began horse racing as an amateur jockey and point-to-point rider.
+He received a trainer's permit in 1948 and trained his first winner, Shivalee, in 1949.

+In 1978, he trained Remainder Man to finish second in the 2000 Guineas and third in the Derby.
+Later in his career, he trained Tominator, which won the Northumberland Plate at Newcastle in 2011 and a Listed race at Chester the following season.

-He trained both jump- and flat-racing horses at Lodge Farm in Upper Longdon.
-He began his career as both rider and trainer and rode 88 winners before concentrating exclusively on training.
-His best-performing horse, Suluk, won 25 races from 1989 to 1993.
+He initially combined riding and training, achieving 88 wins as a jockey before focusing solely on training.
+Hollinshead trained both flat racing and jump racing horses at Lodge Farm in Upper Longdon.
+Among his horses, Suluk won 25 races between 1989 and 1993.

-He continued to train into his late 80s, and he won the Sir Peter O'Sullevan Award in 2009.
+Hollinshead continued training into his late eighties and received the Sir Peter O’Sullevan Award in 2009.